RobCranfill/pi-wx-station/README.md

 the inclement weather; I'd like to be able to repair it rather than buy a new one every few years!

-The Adafruit RFM parts use the so-called ISM "no-license" band at 915MHz.
-See https://en.wikipedia.org/wiki/ISM_radio_band

 # Method
 ## Hardware:
-  * Two Adafruit Feather RP2040 RFM69 microcontrollers (Adafruit part #5712)
+  * Two Adafruit Feather RP2040 microcontrollers with RFM69 Packet Radio  (Adafruit part #5712)
   * I2C-based temperature/pressure/humidity sensor
   * Anemometer: Part number RS-FSJT-NPN, from Amazon (or see below)
-  * Low priority:
+  * Low priority, not yet implemented:
+    * Rain guage
     * Wind vane (for wind direction)
     * Solar sensor
-  * Display is problematic - see below
+  * Display is problematic
+    * For now, using an Adafruit 16x8 1.2" LED Matrix (part #2042)
-  * Antenna as needed; so far a quarter-wave wire antenna suffices!
+  * Antenna as needed; so far a quarter-wave wire antenna suffices.

 ## Software
   * CircuitPython, of course!
-9.2.3 used far development.
+Latest version, 9.2.4, used for development.
   * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'

+## To Do
+ * Better fade in/out on display

 ## HW Notes
 | Anemometer | Signal | Feather |
 | ------ | ------ | ------ |
 | Brown  | VCC    | USB